-The Master of Arts in Professional Counseling (MAPC) is designed to provide specialized graduate training in proven counseling methods combined with sound theological principles.
+The Master of Arts in Clinical Mental Health Counseling (MACMHC) is designed to provide specialized graduate training in proven counseling methods combined with sound theological principles.
 This degree fulfills the academic requirements in most states for licensure as a professional counselor (LPC) and certification as a national certified counselor (NCC).
-The Master of Arts in Professional Counseling is designed to meet the standards for the Clinical Mental Health Counseling Program as defined by the Council for Accreditation of Counseling and Related Educational Programs (CACREP)*.

-The basic Master of Arts in Professional Counseling consists of 67 semester credit hours inclusive of a practicum and clinical internship.
+The basic Master of Arts in Clinical Mental Health Counseling consists of 67 semester credit hours inclusive of a practicum and clinical internship.
 Professional counselors serve in a wide variety of capacities from traditional local church and denominational ministries to hospital, mental health, and human service agencies to private counseling practices.

 Students are mentored to actively identify with the counseling profession.
 Faculty members are committed to the highest standards of graduate counselor education.